UFC featherweight champ targets lightweight title again

 UFC featherweight champion Max Holloway missed out on an opportunity to challenge Khabib Nurmagomedov for the then-vacant lightweight belt in April when he fell ill while trying to cut weight for a fight he took on less than a week’s notice.

-He’s excited to be able to earn the right to get a second chance to compete in that bout.
+He’s excited to be able to earn the right to get a second chance at Nurmagomedov.

 Holloway will again move up to 155 pounds to take on Dustin Poirier for the interim lightweight title in the main event of UFC 236 on April 13 in Atlanta.